wtsi-hgi/gwas_display_app/DOCUMENTATION.md

 # Architecture

 Both the frontend (static React app) and backend are served by the same Express server (container name: gwas-frontend) .
-This server communicates with a MongoDB Server hosted separately (container name: gwas-db).[^mongo]
+This server communicates with a MongoDB Server hosted separately (container name: gwas-db).

-[^mongo]: The configuration for the Mongodb database selecs for the right address based on the environmental variable `process.env.NODE_ENV`, which is set to `production` with the `environment` option in the docker-compose file (`environment:  NODE_ENV=production`)
+The configuration for the Mongodb database selecs for the right address based on the environmental variable `process.env.NODE_ENV`, which is set to `production` with the `environment` option in the docker-compose file (`environment:  NODE_ENV=production`)

 - Reads the `X-Forwarded-User` request header and checks it against the list of whitelisted users obtained from the mounted `gwas_whitelist` file.
 If the check passes, it proceeds with route handling in the next steps.
 - The routes of the form  `/gwas/api` (e.g. `gwas/api/phenotypes`) are handled by route handlers (pieces of code which contain business logic and invoke queries on database)